WunmiBeks/Reactivation-Journey/README.md

 ---

----

 ## Skills Demonstrated
-- Audience segmentation with SQL queries.
+- Audience segmentation with SQL queries in Automation Studio
 - Deduplication and exclusion logic for clean targeting.
 - Dynamic field population for personalization.
 - Support for journey entry criteria and eligibility rules.